nominetresearch/microbit-networking-book/broadcast/broadcast.md

 Finally, receivers may refuse to receive broadcast messages if they are not labeled with a *broadcast address*.

+!!! hint "Definition 2: _Broadcast address_"
-*Definition 2* \[Broadcast address\] A broadcast address is a special address which says all devices in the network should receive this message.
+	A broadcast address is a special address which says all devices in the network should receive this message.

 In a micro:bit, the broadcast address can be configured by setting the group ID of micro:bit’s radio.
 All the micro:bits need to have the same